-Life is complicated enough at the best of times – but by the time we reach our 50s, we have to think about how our plans for the future can also affect those we leave behind.
-This can make planning even more stressful.
-In fact, the 2020 British Seniors Funeral Report showed that 26% of respondents said they felt stressed when thinking about the cost of their own or another person’s funeral.
-16% of respondents said they felt helpless and 15% said it made them feel frustrated or annoyed.
+Life can be complicated at the best of times – and that’s only when we’re thinking about ourselves.
+As we age, we start to think about how our plans for the future can also affect those we leave behind, which can make planning even more stressful.
+In fact, the 2021 British Seniors Funeral Report showed that 42% of respondents said they wanted to make sure their family were looked after once they passed away, but 84% agreed that the high cost of funerals could cause significant stress to grieving loved ones.

 Who needs Life Insurance?

 There are some common financial milestones that we experience when we reach later life, but we all have different priorities.
-That’s why we offer flexible cover with optional extras like our Funeral Benefit Option, Increasing Benefit Option and FREE Will Kit.
+That’s why each policy offers you a range of unique optional extras, like our Funeral Benefit Option, Increasing Benefit Option and FREE Will Kit.

 Our range of Life Cover at a glance

 Over 50 Life Insurance – If you’re a UK resident aged 50-80, you’re eligible for this cover.
 You don’t need to provide a medical or answer any health questions.
 It’s a guaranteed, whole-of-life policy which means your loved ones are guaranteed a cash payout when you die.
 Depending on your age, you could get between £1,000 to £10,000 of cover.